 - Do not send if your child has a fever over 100 degrees.
 Do not send until he/she has been free of fever for 24 hours WITHOUT THE USE OF MEDICATION, such as Tylenol or Ibuprofen. - Do not send if your child is vomiting or has diarrhea.
-Do not send back until your child has been vomit and diarrhea free for 24 hours. - Do not send if your child has a rash of unexplained origin with accompanying symptoms (such as fever, headache, sore throat, swollen glands), until he/she has been seen and diagnosed by a doctor. - Do not send if your child has an uncontrollable cough, or is coughing up yellow/green phlegm, or has shortness of breath. - Do not send if your child has been diagnosed with strep throat until he/she has been taking antibiotics for 24 hours. - Do not send if your child has pink or red eyes that have white or yellow drainage and has accompanying symptoms (such as fever, headache, swollen glands), until he/she has been seen by a doctor and is cleared to return to school. - Do not send if your child has chicken pox for a minimum of five days or until all pox are dry and scabbed over. - Students who are excluded from school for lice or nits must be cleared by the district nurse or building principal prior to returning to school.
+Do not send back until your child has been vomit and diarrhea free for 24 hours. - Do not send if your child has a rash of unexplained origin with accompanying symptoms (such as fever, headache, sore throat, swollen glands), until he/she has been seen and diagnosed by a doctor. - Do not send if your child has an uncontrollable cough, or is coughing up yellow/green phlegm, or has shortness of breath. - Do not send if your child has been diagnosed with strep throat until he/she has been taking antibiotics for 12 hours.
+However during outbreaks or in the setting of recurrent infection, IDPH recommends individuals stay home at least 24 hours on effective antibiotics AND fever free or symptoms improving if fever not present. - Do not send if your child has pink or red eyes that have white or yellow drainage and has accompanying symptoms (such as fever, headache, swollen glands), until he/she has been seen by a doctor and is cleared to return to school. - Do not send if your child has chicken pox for a minimum of five days or until all pox are dry and scabbed over. - Students who are excluded from school for lice or nits must be cleared by the district nurse or building principal prior to returning to school.